climoux/Searchy/README.md

 The application will be available at `http://localhost:3000`.

-## API Endpoints

-The backend API is supported by my own at `searchy.wevaw.com` (there's no source code yet).
-Here are some key endpoints:

-- `GET /api/search?q=something` - Fetches search results based on the query.

 ## Contribution

 Contributions are welcome!
 Feel free to open issues or submit pull requests.